andrewzhengyu/privacy_policy/README.md

 Effective Date: [2023-7-6]

-This Privacy Policy describes how we collects, uses, and protects personal information when you use our mobile application [Test_Subscription_demo] ("App").
+This Privacy Policy describes how we collects, uses, and protects personal information when you use our mobile application [MinerControl] ("App").

 Information We Collect: